dagraham/etm-dgraham/README.md

 ### `~`: action

   - In an *action*, `@s` records the datetime that the action was started, `@e` the timeperiod that the work on the action was active and `@f` the datetime that the action was finished.
 The timeperiod that work on the action was inactive is given implicitly by `finished` minus `started` minus `active`.

-  - Each action is displayed in the *Done* view on the `finished` date using the display character `~`, the item summary, the `finished` time and the `timeperiod active`.
+	**New**: Each action is displayed in the *Done* view on the `finished` date using the display character `~`, the item summary, the `finished` time and the `timeperiod active`.

   - It is **strongly recommended** that actions should be given an `@i`, *index*, entry since accounting reports which aggregate time expenditures are based on the index entries.
-Default reports suppose that index entries for actions take the form `client:job` and show aggregates for the previous and current months by
+Default action reports suppose that index entries for actions take the form `client:job` and show aggregates for the previous and current months by

         month
           client